comprobo25/comprobo25.github.io/in-class/day15.md

 ---
 title: "Broader Impacts Discussion Session 1 // Keypoints and Descriptors"
 toc_sticky: true
+toc_data:
+  - title: Today
+    link: in-class/day15/#today
+  - title: For Next Time
+    link: in-class/day15/#for-next-time
+  - title: Broader Impacts Discussion Session 1
+    link: in-class/day15/#broader-impacts-sess1
+  - title: Keypoints and Descriptors
+    link: in-class/day15/#keypoints-and-descriptors
 ---

 ## Today

 * Session 1 of the Broader Impacts Discussions
-* Keypoints, Descriptors, and Keypoint Matching
+* Keypoints, Descriptors, and Keypoint Matching (For Your Consideration)
 * Studio Time

 ## For Next Time
 * Work on the [Broader Impacts assignment Part 2](../assignments/broader_impacts), due on **November 5th at 7PM**
-  * Note -- discussions will happen on October 28th, October 31st, and November 4th; you have been [randomly assigned one of these days to lead a discussion](https://docs.google.com/spreadsheets/d/1t2wJVq1ryEH47zOyPqVHE0VHtDHGa2fm6ehskNi13aA/edit?usp=sharing).
+  * Note -- discussions will happen on October 31st and November 4th; you have been [randomly assigned one of these days to lead a discussion](https://docs.google.com/spreadsheets/d/1t2wJVq1ryEH47zOyPqVHE0VHtDHGa2fm6ehskNi13aA/edit?usp=sharing).
 You may swap slots with someone on a different day, but you have to let an instructor know.
 Thanks!
 * Work on your [Machine Vision Project](../assignments/computer_vision_project).
     * In-class demos will be on **Monday November 11th**, and code/write-ups are due on **Tuesday November 12th at 7PM**.
     * Note that prospective students will be joining us in class on the 11th!